backpackcloud/trugger/README.md

 ## How To Use

 Just put the jar file on your **classpath** and you're done.
 No dependencies are required by Trugger at runtime.
+If you prefer some build system like Gradle or Maven, trugger is in now in Maven Central repository:

+groupId
+  : tools.devnull
+artifactId
+  : trugger

 ## How To Build